 Information on how to navigate each available dispute resolution process is easy to locate on the SEA website, and assistance is readily available.
 Barriers to access dispute resolution processes are minimized, especially for underserved groups.
 Intake forms are easy to understand, access and submit.

-Examples: toll-free number, intake coordinator, accessible forms, dedicated webpage
+Examples: toll-free number, intake coordinator, accessible forms, dedicated webpage, parent liaison

-Mechanisms are in place to gather and share information, provide services, and meet timelines.
-Software solutions that provide a user friendly interface and connect to your data system can allow for easier case management and data collection.
+Practitioners are quickly assigned to cases and adhere to timelines.
+Mechanisms and procedures are in place to ensure timely communication between the coordinators and practitioners, and between coordinators, practitioners and participants.
+Case specific data is tracked from inquiry to result (e.g., practitioner, participants, issues, timelines, outcomes).
+Software solutions that provide a user-friendly interface and connect to the data system can allow for easier case management and data collection.

 Example: orientation, brochures, checklists, coaching

 Indicator: Efforts are made to understand the interests and experiences of non-dominant groups and how they are impacted by the system.

 Program personnel recognize that non-dominant cultures may face additional barriers or prefer alternative ways to access the system.
 Concerted effort is given to building relationships with underserved groups to enable equitable access.

 Examples: community outreach coordinator, cultural liaison